Dynamics of ranking: Introduction

 \section{Introduction}

 Rankings are everywhere.
 From country development indices, academic indicators and candidate poll numbers to music charts and sports scoreboards, rankings are key to how humans measure and make sense of the world~\cite{erdi2019ranking,langville2012s}.
 The ubiquity of rankings stems from the generality of their definition: Reducing the (often high-dimensional) complexity of a system to a few or even a single measurable quantity of interest~\cite{diamond1997guns,turchin2018quantitative}, dubbed score, leads to an ordered list where elements are ranked, typically from highest to lowest score.
 Rankings are, in this sense, a proxy of relevance or fitness to perform a function in the system.
-Rankings are being used to identify the most accomplished individuals or institutions, and to determine the essential pieces of knowledge or infrastructure in society~\cite{erdi2019ranking}.
-Since rankings mediate access to resources (education, jobs, funds) via public and economic policy, they play a role in social mobility; when misused, they contribute to the disenfranchisement of minorities.
+Rankings are being used to identify the most accomplished individuals or institutions, and to find the essential pieces of knowledge or infrastructure in society~\cite{erdi2019ranking}.
+Since rankings often determine who gets access to resources (education, jobs, funds), they play a role in the formation of social hierarchies~\cite{posfai2018talent,kawakatsu2021emergence} and the potential rise of systematic inequality~\cite{clauset2015systematic}.

 The statistical properties of ranking lists have caught the attention of natural and social scientists for more than a century.
 A heavy-tailed decay of score with rank, commonly known as Zipf's law~\cite{zipf1949human,newman2005power}, has been systematically observed in the ranking of cities by population~\cite{auerbach1913gesetz,rosen1980size}, words and phrases by frequency of use~\cite{booth1967law,ha2002extension,cancho2003least,corominas2011emergence,dodds2011temporal,cocho2015rank}, companies by size~\cite{lucas1978size,stanley1996scaling,axtell2001zipf}, and many features of the Internet~\cite{adamic2002zipf}.
 Zipf's law appears even in the score-rank distributions of natural systems, such as earthquakes~\cite{ogata1993analysis,sornette1996rank}, DNA sequences~\cite{mantegna1995systematic}, and metabolic networks~\cite{wagner2001small}.
 Rankings have also proven useful when analyzing productivity and impact in science and the arts~\cite{radicchi2009diffusion, clauset2015systematic, sinatra2016quantifying, fraiberger2018quantifying, janosov2020elites}, in human urban mobility~\cite{gonzalez2008understanding,noulas2012tale,alessandretti2018evidence}, epidemic spreading by influentials~\cite{gu2017ranking}, and the development pathways of entire countries~\cite{hidalgo2009building}.
 Recently, studies of language use~\cite{cocho2015rank,morales2018rank}, sports performance~\cite{morales2016generic} and many biological and socioeconomic rankings~\cite{martinez2009universality} have strengthened the notion of universality suggested by Zipf's law: Despite microscopic differences in elements, scores, and types of interaction, the aggregate, macroscopic properties of ranking lists are remarkably similar throughout nature and society.